Hamed-Ayodeji/multi-container-docker-project/README.md

 ## 8. Conclusion

 In conclusion, this project provides a simple example of setting up a multi-container application with networking.

-Terraform is used to deploy Docker containers locally.
-Emphasizing its non-production nature, success is achieved when the two Docker containers communicate effectively, facilitated by being on the same network.
+Terraform is used to deploy the Docker containers locally.
+Success is achieved when the two Docker containers communicate effectively, this is achieved by placing both containers on the same network.